BAO Borough | Steamed Buns and Karaoke

-BAO were one of the first people to bring Taiwan’s deliciously fluffy steamed buns to the London market back in 2015.
+BAO was one of the first restaurants to bring Taiwan’s deliciously fluffy steamed buns to the London market back in 2015.

-And now, at last, they’ve brought their buns to the London market.
+And now, at last, it’s brought those buns to the London market.

-BAO Borough is stationed right next to the thick of traders, a stone’s throw from El Pastor on Stoney Street.
-With a roomy dining area lit by a cool, angular skylight it’s BAO’s largest space to date, and its size is seemingly amplified by the huge mirrored wall at the back.
+BAO Borough is stationed right next to one of London’s most famous food markets, a stone’s throw from El Pastor and the other delights of Stoney Street.
+With a roomy dining area lit by a cool, angular skylight, it’s BAO’s largest space to date, and its size is seemingly amplified by the huge mirrored wall at the back.
 It all feels very casual & informal, with stool seating, simple decor, and even a hatch leading directly from the kitchen to the street for anyone wanting to grab something on their way past.

 Bun-wise, the menu includes several new additions to add to their Classic (stuffed with slow-braised pork belly, coriander, fermented greens, and peanut powder).
 You can expect a chicken nugget bao with hot sauce & Sichuan mayo; a hot-dog-esque shrimp ‘Shia Song’ bao loaded with carrot, celery, and mayo; and a smoked aubergine bao decorated with a wonton crisp.

 Non-bun-wise, there’s a grill putting out juicy scallops with spiced beef butter; hot yellow chilli chicken wings; and glazed tofu with pickled cabbage.
-It’s all kind of street-style, apparently inspired by ‘late-night commuter food’ across Asia.
-And there are plans in the not-too-distant future to have a slightly fancier omakase of 8 dishes chosen by the chef (plus a bao, just for good measure).
+It’s all kind of street-style, inspired by ‘late-night commuter food’ across Asia.

 And now the bit we’ve all been waiting for: the karaoke room.
-It’s underneath the main dining space, and pretty high tech – the screen plays actual videos rather (than the traditional, circa-1998 animations), and there are multi-coloured disco lights that respond to sound, flashing in time with the song.
-It’s large enough to hold up to a dozen warblers, and you can of course get platters of bao brought down to you…
+Underneath the main dining space, and you’ll find one of the most high-tech karaoke bars in London – the screen plays actual videos rather (than the traditional, circa-1998 animations), and there are multi-coloured disco lights that respond to sound, flashing in time with the song.
+It’s large enough to hold up to a dozen warblers, and you can of course get cocktail pitchers and platters of bao brought down to you…

 …so you won’t have to sing for your supper.

 NOTE: BAO Borough is open daily from noon.
-You can take a look at their website HERE, and book for karaoke right HERE.
+You can book a table, or the karaoke room, HERE.

 BAO Borough | 13 Stoney Street, SE1 9AD